On Computational Complexity Reduction Methods for Kalman Filter Extensions: Conclusions

 \section{Conclusions}

-In this survey, we collected different optimizations for \acp{KFE} that exploit the structure of the state and measurement models to reduce the computational load.
+In this tutorial, we presented different optimizations for \acp{KFE} that exploit the structure of the state and measurement models to reduce the computational load.
 Table~\ref{tbl:optitaulu} summarizes the structures of models that are exploited in different optimizations.
 These structures are present in various nonlinear estimation problems.

 Table~\ref{tbl:Kalmantaulu} shows some properties of selected \acp{KFE}.
-Different optimizations give different amount of speed increase with different \acp{KFE}.
-Optimizations presented in sections \ref{sec:partlin} and \ref{sec:condlin} are the most useful with \acp{KFE} that have a high number of function evaluations as a function of state dimension.
-The exploitation of conditionally linear part of functions in Section~\ref{sec:condlin} requires that the expectations are approximated with equations of form \eqref{equ:UKF1}-\eqref{equ:UKF3}.
-The optimization that exploits the partially unobserved and static state in Section~\ref{sec:unobserved1} is better suited for algorithms that compute the $\jacobian$ within the algorithm (A or N in Table~\ref{tbl:Kalmantaulu}).
+Different optimizations give different amounts of speed increase with different \acp{KFE}.
+Optimizations presented in sections \ref{sec:partlin} and \ref{sec:condlin} are most useful with \acp{KFE} that have a high number of function evaluations as a function of state dimension.
+The exploitation of conditionally linear part of functions in Section~\ref{sec:condlin} requires that the expectations are approximated with equations of form \eqref{equ:UKF1}--\eqref{equ:UKF3}.